ebbekyhl/storageX/README.md

 This repository includes the scripts and main results covered in the manuscript ["_Cost and efficiency requirements for a successful electricity storage in a highly renewable European energy system_"](https://doi.org/10.48550/arXiv.2208.09169).

-The study aims to investigate what a generic long-duration storage technology need to be attributed with in terms of capacity costs and efficiencies.
+The study aims to investigate what a cost-competitive long-duration storage technology need to be attributed with, in terms of capacity costs and efficiencies.
 Existing storage options show different characteristics:

 ![panel_fig1](existing_sketch_all.png)